EricFecteau/rust-data-analysis/src/5_pub/1_excel.md

 ## Setup

 First, lets create some summary statistics to throw into the excel file.
-We will create a table of mean hourly earnings by year and province, in a long format (e.g. 3 columns: "survyear", "prov" and "hourly_wages") and wide format (e.g. "survyear" as row and "prov" as column).
+We will create a table of mean income by region and economic activity type, in a long format (e.g. 3 columns: "region", "econ" and "income") and wide format (e.g. "region" as row and "econ" as column).
 Both `df_long` and `df_wide` are brought into memory as data frames.

 ```rust
 === Rust 5_1_1_excel imports